 The security mechanisms which are specified are independent of applications.

-The present document describes the functional requirements of the security mechanisms with the implementation detail of these mechanisms being described in TS 102 225 [2].
+The present document describes the functional requirements of the security mechanisms with the implementation detail of these mechanisms being described in ETSI TS 102 225 [1].

 Within the scope of the present document, the UICC refers here to an ICC which support at least one application in order to access a cellular network.

-The ICC is considered as a platform, which is based on TS 102 221 [5].
+The ICC is considered as a platform, which is based on ETSI TS 102 221 [4].

 2 References

+2.1 Normative references

 References are either specific (identified by date of publication and/or edition number or version number) or non-specific.

-For a specific reference, subsequent revisions do not apply.
+For specific references, only the cited version applies.
+For non-specific references, the latest version of the referenced document (including any amendments) applies.

-In the case of a reference to a TC SCP document, a non specific reference implicitly refers to the latest version of that document in the same Release as the present document.
+In the case of a reference to a TC SCP document, a non-specific reference implicitly refers to the latest version of that document in the same Release as the present document.

-Non-specific reference may be made only to a complete document or a part thereof and only in the following cases:

-if it is accepted that it will be possible to use all future changes of the referenced document for the purposes of the referring document;

-for informative references.

-Referenced documents which are not found to be publicly available in the expected location might be found at http://docbox.etsi.org/Reference.
+Referenced documents which are not found to be publicly available in the expected location might be found at https://docbox.etsi.org/Reference/.

-For online referenced documents, information sufficient to identify and locate the source shall be provided.
-Preferably, the primary source of the referenced document should be cited, in order to ensure traceability.
-Furthermore, the reference should, as far as possible, remain valid for the expected life of the document.
-The reference shall include the method of access to the referenced document and the full network address, with the same punctuation and use of upper case and lower case letters.

-NOTE: While any hyperlinks included in this clause were valid at the time of publication ETSI cannot guarantee their long term validity.
+NOTE: While any hyperlinks included in this clause were valid at the time of publication, ETSI cannot guarantee their long term validity.

-2.1 Normative references

-The following referenced documents are indispensable for the application of the present document.
-For dated references, only the edition cited applies.
-For non-specific references, the latest edition of the referenced document (including any amendments) applies.
+The following referenced documents are necessary for the application of the present document.

-[1] ETSI TR 121 905: "Digital cellular telecommunications system (Phase 2+); Universal Mobile Telecommunications System (UMTS); Vocabulary for 3GPP Specifications (3GPP TR 21.905)".

-[2] ETSI TS 102 225: "Smart Cards; Secured packet structure for UICC based applications ".
+[1] ETSI TS 102 225: "Smart Cards; Secured packet structure for UICC based applications ".

-[3] ETSI TS 131 111: "Digital cellular telecommunications system (Phase 2+); Universal Mobile Telecommunications System (UMTS); Universal Subscriber Identity Module Application Toolkit (USAT) (3GPP TS 31.111)".
+[2] ETSI TS 131 111: "Digital cellular telecommunications system (Phase 2+) (GSM); Universal Mobile Telecommunications System (UMTS); LTE; 5G; Universal Subscriber Identity Module (USIM) Application Toolkit (USAT) (3GPP TS 31.111)".

-[4] ETSI ETR 330: "Security Techniques Advisory Group (STAG); A guide to legislative and regulatory environment".
+[3] Void.

-[5] ETSI TS 102 221: "Smart cards; UICC-Terminal interface; Physical and logical characteristics ".
+[4] ETSI TS 102 221: "Smart Cards; UICC-Terminal interface; Physical and logical characteristics ".

-[6] ETSI TS 102 223: "Smart cards; Card Application Toolkit (CAT)".
+[5] ETSI TS 102 223: "Smart Cards; Card Application Toolkit (CAT)".

-[7] ETSI TS 102 127: "Smart cards; Transport protocol for CAT applications; Stage 2".
+[6] ETSI TS 102 127: "Smart Cards; Transport protocol for CAT applications; Stage 2".

-[8] ETSI TS 102 483: "Smart cards; UICC-Terminal interface; Internet Protocol connectivity between UICC and terminal".
+[7] ETSI TS 102 483: "Smart cards; UICC-Terminal interface; Internet Protocol connectivity between UICC and terminal".

-[9] ETSI TS 102 412: "Smart Card; Smart Card Platform Requirements Stage 1".
+[8] ETSI TS 102 412: "Smart Cards; Smart Card Platform Requirements Stage 1".

 2.2 Informative references

-The following referenced documents are not essential to the use of the present document but they assist the user with regard to a particular subject area.
+References are either specific (identified by date of publication and/or edition number or version number) or non-specific.
+For specific references, only the cited version applies.
 For non-specific references, the latest version of the referenced document (including any amendments) applies.

-Not applicable.
+In the case of a reference to a TC SCP document, a non-specific reference implicitly refers to the latest version of that document in the same Release as the present document.

+NOTE: While any hyperlinks included in this clause were valid at the time of publication, ETSI cannot guarantee their long term validity.

+The following referenced documents are not necessary for the application of the present document but they assist the user with regard to a particular subject area.

+[i.1] ETSI ETR 330: "Security Techniques Advisory Group (STAG); A guide to legislative and regulatory environment".

+[i.2] ETSI TR 121 905: "Digital cellular telecommunications system (Phase 2+) (GSM); Universal Mobile Telecommunications System (UMTS); LTE; Vocabulary for 3GPP Specifications (3GPP TR 21.905)".

+[i.3] ETSI TR 102 216: "Smart Cards; Vocabulary for Smart Card Platform specifications".

-3 Definitions and abbreviations
+3 Definition of terms, symbols and abbreviations

-3.1 Definitions
+3.1 Terms

-For the purpose of the present document, the following terms and definitions apply:
+For the purposes of the present document, the terms given in ETSI TR 102 216 [i.3] and the following apply:

+NOTE: A term defined in the present document takes precedence over the definition of the same term, if any, in ETSI TR 102 216 [i.3].

 application layer: layer above the transport layer on which the application messages are exchanged between the sending and receiving applications